evmos/ethermint/docs/architecture/adr-002-evm-hooks.md

 func (k *EvmKeeper) SetHooks(eh types.EvmHooks) *Keeper;
 ```

-- `PostTxProcessing` is only called after EVM transaction finished succesfully, it's executed in the same cache context
+- `PostTxProcessing` is only called after the EVM transaction finished successfully, it's executed in the same cache context
-  as the EVM transaction, if it returns an error, the whole EVM transaction is reverted, if the hook implementor don't
+  as the EVM transaction, if it returns an error, the whole EVM transaction is reverted, if the hook implementor doesn't
-  want to revert the tx, he can always return a nil instead.
+  want to revert the tx, he can always return nil instead.

-  The errors returned by hooks are translated into a vm error `failed to process native logs`, the detailed error
+  The errors returned by hooks are translated into a VM error `failed to process native logs`, the detailed error
-  message is stored in the return value.
+  the message is stored in the return value.

-  Basically the contract sends an asynchronous message to native modules, there's no way for it to catch and recover the error.
+  The contract sends an asynchronous message to native modules, there's no way for it to catch and recover the error.

-There are no default hooks implemented in evm module, so the proposal is totally backward compatible, only opens extra
+There are no default hooks implemented in the EVM module, so the proposal is backward compatible, only opens extra
 extensibility for certain use cases.

 ### Use Case: Call Native Module

-To support contract calling native module with this proposal, one can define a log signature, and emits the specific log
+To support contract calling native module with this proposal, one can define a log signature and emits the specific log
-from smart contract, native logic registers a `PostTxProcessing` hook which recognize the log and do the native module
+from the smart contract, native logic registers a `PostTxProcessing` hook which recognizes the log and does the native module
 call.

 For example, to support smart contract to transfer native tokens, one can define and emit a `__CosmosNativeBankSend` log
-signature in smart contract like this:
+signature in the smart contract like this:

 ```solidity
 event __CosmosNativeBankSend(address recipient, uint256 amount, string denom);